Law enforcement response to the January 6 United States Capitol attack: Bombs discovered near Capitol Complex

 Around 12:45 p.m., a bomb was discovered next to a building containing Republican National Committee (RNC) offices by a woman using the shared alleyway to access her apartment building's laundry room.
 She alerted RNC security, which investigated and summoned law enforcement; U.S. Capitol Police, FBI agents and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) all responded to the RNC bomb.

 About thirty minutes later, while officers were still responding at the RNC, they were informed a second pipe bomb had been discovered under a bush at the Democratic National Committee (DNC) headquarters.
 Vice President-elect Kamala Harris was inside the DNC headquarters at the time the pipe bomb was discovered.
 Capitol Police began investigating the DNC pipe bomb at 1:07 p.m., and Harris was evacuated at approximately 1:14 p.m.
 The devices were of a similar design – about 1 ft in length.
-They were safely detonated by bomb squads; the pipe bomb at the RNC was neutralized at 3:33 p.m. and the pipe bomb at the DNC was neutralized at 4:36 p.m., according to a Capitol Police timeline.
+They were rendered safe by bomb squads; the pipe bomb at the RNC was neutralized at 3:33 p.m. and the pipe bomb at the DNC was neutralized at 4:36 p.m., according to a Capitol Police timeline.
 The bombs were fully functional and constructed of galvanized steel pipes, homemade black powder, and kitchen timers.
 The FBI stated that the bombs "were viable and could have been detonated, resulting in serious injury or death".